Lunovox/soundchat/README.md

 # soundchat

 It emits a simple sound when a player send any message in the chat, and an audible alarm when a player write his name in the chat.
+The admin per command can send a colored warning with flashy sound for all players.

 ![](https://raw.githubusercontent.com/Lunovox/soundchat/master/screenshot.png)